-I chose 3 funds to feed the investment data in MF (same amount invested as EMI, downpayment and prepayment on the same date as the loan payments were made).
+I chose 3 funds to feed the investment data in MF (same amount invested as EMI, downpayment, and prepayment on the same date as the loan payments were made).

-The choice of funds were as follows:
+The choice of funds was as follows:

 - 1 decent performing fund (Franklin India Equity),

 - 1 market performer (UTI Nifty 50 Index Fund), and

 - 1 worst performing fund (LIC Multi-Cap Fund)